 Dragons’ Den 2018 is back on BBC Two tonight: Meet the dragons and latest contestants below.

-Dragons’ Den opens the doors tonight for its Christmas special with five Dragons: Serial investor Deborah Meaden, technology titan Peter Jones, fashion retail tycoon Touker Suleyman, supplement supremo Tej Lalvani and cashpoint queen Jenny Campbell
+Dragons’ Den opens the doors once more tonight for its new series with five Dragons: Serial investor Deborah Meaden, technology titan Peter Jones, fashion retail tycoon Touker Suleyman, supplement supremo Tej Lalvani and cashpoint queen Jenny Campbell.

 This series the Dragons saw 102 business pitches from entrepreneurs looking for investment with 26 receiving the cash, the most in any series to date.